steview-d/bookmarks/README.md

 ### Acknowledgements
 Vitor  Freitas at [https://simpleisbetterthancomplex.com/](https://simpleisbetterthancomplex.com/) - outside of Stack Overflow, this was usually the place that helped me solve some of the bigger problems I encountered.
 Some great articles that cover key concepts in an easy to understand way.

-The [Try Django 2.2](https://www.codingforentrepreneurs.com/projects/try-django-2-2) mini-project is a free step-by-step guide to building a blog with Django, and even though Django blog tutorials are ten a penny, this one is highly recommended.
+The [Try Django 2.2](https://www.codingforentrepreneurs.com/projects/try-django-2-2) mini project is a free step-by-step guide to building a blog with Django, and even though Django blog tutorials are ten a penny, this one is highly recommended.

 Thanks to [Attila Szaloki](https://github.com/aticodein) for help with testing and feedback.